7th Texas Infantry Regiment: 1862

+John Gregg, the regiment's first colonel.

 On 9 February 1862, the 7th Texas marched to Clarksville, Tennessee and from there to Fort Donelson on 13 February.
 The 7th was the only one of the 28 Confederate infantry regiments in the garrison from Texas.
 The 7th Texas formed part of a brigade commanded by Colonel T. J. Davidson, which also included the 8th Kentucky Infantry, 1st Mississippi Infantry, and 3rd Mississippi Infantry.
 During the Battle of Fort Donelson on 15 February, the brigade sustained losses of 68 killed and 218 wounded.
 During the fighting, the 7th Texas lost 20 killed, including Clough, and 40 wounded.
 On 16 February, the garrison of Fort Donelson surrendered to Ulysses S. Grant's Union army.
 Some soldiers of the 7th Texas avoided capture and later joined Terry's Texas Rangers or the 9th Texas Infantry Regiment.
 Nevertheless, over 300 men from the regiment were shipped to Federal prison camps where 65 men died.

 On 16 September 1862, the soldiers of the 7th Texas were exchanged at Vicksburg, Mississippi.
 There were so few remaining men that they were temporarily consolidated with the 49th and 55th Tennessee Infantry Regiments, which were also captured at Fort Donelson.
 Gregg received promotion to brigadier general, effective 29 August 1862, and Granbury replaced Gregg as colonel.
 William L. Moody, a businessman from Fairfield, became lieutenant colonel and Khleber M. Van Zandt, a lawyer from Marshall, became major.